Virtual 3D Polygon for ADAS and Vehicle Dynamics Testing

 1,753,505,258,7514,0017,50

-In the setup tab, the user chooses what kind of calculations will be done and between which groups.
+In the distance tab, the user chooses what kind of calculations will be done and between which groups.
 There are no default outputs.
 But there is a table where they can be defined.
 There are few buttons on the top of the table for adding, moving and deleting outputs.
 Each output results in one data channel, for which color and name can be defined.
 For Distance X, Y and Time to collision X, Y, there is also a channel created for alignment.
 Units are assigned automatically (meters and seconds).

 Image 18: Distance along route visualization